phicus/krill-user-guide/docs/src/krill2/monitoring/unprovisioned-onus.md

 ---
 # Monitoring | Unprovisioned Onus

-Vista que permite visualizar las ONUs pendiente de provisión en las OLTs de la red.
-Agrupa las ONTs por OLT y proporciona el Frame/Slot/Port/, el SN y su modelo.
+This view displays the pending provision ONUs in the network's OLTs.
+It groups the ONTs together by OLT and shows the Frame/Slot/Port, the SN and the model.

 ![MonitoringUnprovisionedOnus](@images/krill2/monitoring/0501.png)

-Está disponible el SN para copiarlo con un sólo click.
+The SN is available to copy with just one click.